Somerset Cricket Board– Safeguarding Policy Statement and Information

 - 'Safeguarding & Protecting Children' (SPC) certificate dated within the last three years.

-Once Club Welfare Officers are fully qualified they may become ECB CRB Evidence Checkers for their club or area.
+Appointed Club Welfare Officers can apply to become ECB DBS Evidence Checkers for their club or area.

 For further information on how to apply, please contact Brian Hoyle at: